Integrated Waste Management Disaster Plan

 Six regions: The State of California is currently divided into three administrative regions and six OES mutual aid regions .
 Regional managers, their staff and any designated state agency representatives constitute the regional emergency management staff.
 A map of the regions and OES contact names appear in Attachment A.

-Table: The California Mutual Aid Program, channels of coordination, and mutual aid systems are shown in the following table.
+The California Mutual Aid Program, channels of coordination, and mutual aid systems are shown below:

 Mutual Aid Program